 And all that, is just a small part of why I’m not busting my butt traveling from specialist to specialist, with fingers crossed, that one of them will grace me with the name of my newest condition.

 Seeking a diagnosis is not something I find particularly pleasuring, especially since I was put through the wringer for my Hashimoto’s Disease.
 Now, with two toddlers and a full schedule, the thought of all those appointments, testing (some of which would be invasive), paying for it all, and finding someone to watch the kids… well, that alone will send me into an autoimmune flare.

 But, my reasoning goes much deeper than that.

-The main reason I’m NOT actively seeking a specific diagnosis at this time.
+The main reason I’m NOT actively seeking a specific diagnosis at this time:

 In 2010, I received my first autoimmune diagnosis: Hashimoto’s Disease.
 I definitely needed that diagnosis and validation to prove to myself, my doctors, and my family that I wasn’t faking it or going crazy.

-If you read my full story, you’ll see that this condition (meaning the attack on my thyroid), is basically in remission, both from a symptom and antibody count perspective.
+If you read my full story, you’ll see that this condition (meaning the attack on my thyroid), is now in remission, both from a symptom and antibody count perspective.
 In all the years of learning to reverse my Hashimoto’s Disease, I learned one major thing:

 Hashimoto’s Disease is NOT a disease of the thyroid, but rather a disease of the immune system.